Propose a PhD project

 - Quality of the proposed student for the project (in the case that a student is proposed),

-- Opportunity for collaboration with ILL scientists,
+- Opportunity for collaboration between ILL scientists and external researchers,

 1- Project selection